ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

    : Verifier malfunction

    2:
-   : Only a recognized genuine set of approved components have been loaded during the boot process.
+   : Only a recognized, genuine set of approved components has been loaded during the boot process.

    32:
    : Only a recognized, genuine set of components has been loaded.
 However, the Verifier cannot vouch for a subset of these due to known bugs or other known, non-exploitable vulnerabilities.